 When we think of a married person having an affair, we think of lack of integrity.
 Some may consider adultery to be caused by a spouse falling out of love or failing to provide the love that is deserving or satisfying in a marriage.

 However, Jesus tells us that “…out of the heart come evil thoughts…adultery, sexual immorality…” (Matt.
 15:19).
 So the real question is, “What is in your heart?”
 Are you the sort of person who tries to blame their sin on others?
 In short, are you a covenant keeper or a covenant breaker?
+San Diego Christian Counseling can help you explore these questions further.

-Excuses People Make for Having An Affair
+for Having An Affair

 1. My spouse doesn’t look good anymore.